stdupp/goasciiart/README.md

 ```
 ./goarciiart -c abc.jpg(png) -w 80

--c path of your picture
+-p path of your picture
 -w the width of output
 ```